 - If you want to pay in installments you must enroll in our interest-free monthly payment option plan administered by Tuition Management Systems.
 For further information contact the Student Accounting Office, or you may contact Tuition Management Systems directly (see Monthly Payment Option below).

-The University of Detroit Mercy offers you this payment option to help you afford your education expenses.
+University of Detroit Mercy offers this payment option to help you afford your education expenses.
 You may enroll in the Interest-Free Monthly Payment Option, which allows you to maximize your savings and income by spreading your education expenses over interest-free monthly payments.

-The University of Detroit Mercy offers these services in partnership with Tuition Management Systems, the nation’s number one-rated provider of education payment services.
+University of Detroit Mercy offers these services in partnership with Tuition Management Systems, the nation’s number one-rated provider of education payment services.